ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 By default, `Receive` will try to deliver complete Messages in a single event ({{receive-complete}}).

-The application can set a minIncompleteLength value to indicate the smallest partial Message data size in bytes that should be delivered in response to this `Receive`.
+The application can set a minIncompleteLength value to indicate the smallest partial Message data size in bytes to be delivered in response to this `Receive`.
 By default, this value is infinite, which means that only complete Messages should be delivered (see {{receive-partial}}
 and {{framing}} for more information on how this is accomplished).
 If this value is set to some smaller value, the associated receive event will be triggered only when at least that many bytes are available, or the Message is complete with fewer bytes, or the system needs to free up memory.
-Applications should always check the length of the data delivered to the receive event and not assume it will be as long as minIncompleteLength in the case of shorter complete Messages or memory issues.
+Applications SHOULD always check the length of the data delivered to the receive event and not assume it will be as long as minIncompleteLength in the case of shorter complete Messages or memory issues.